 One such example is a three-part film series that explored the sexual oppression of women.
 For reasons I won’t go into here, I was forced to put the entire project on hold.
 And, as I was already planning to leave Turkey and finish editing the film in Canada, I decided to go ahead with my plans and come to Canada anyway, and not go back.

 I guess you could say I started over when I arrived here.
 I knew no one, and although I was educated with some “real world experience,” none of it mattered in Canada.
 I didn’t speak the language, my diploma from a Turkish university was not recognized, I had no “Canadian” experience, and as a result, I couldn’t get a job.

 Needless to say, this was a blow to me.
 I didn’t know what to do other than work my ass off to get out of the cycle I found myself in.
 This involved taking classes to learn French, applying for incredibly low paying jobs, and working wherever I could in order to pay my rent.

 That hard work paid off and I was able to land a job at an international gaming company.
 Granted, I had no gaming experience, but wouldn’t you know, they needed someone who spoke Turkish!

 From there, I was able to work my way up, first in the same company and then, transferring my skills to another organization.
-Now, I run the operations team of a local CRM company.
+Now, I run the operations of a mission driven education technology company.

 When I look back to where I came from, I realize that my journey was long, difficult and unpredictable.
 But, it’s a journey I am grateful for taking because it brought me to where I am today.